-- A. The School shall be located at 705 Center Road, Venice, Florida.
+- A. The school campus for students in grades 9-12 is located at 801 North Orange Avenue, Sarasota.
+The school campus for students in grades 6-8 is located at 3101 Bethel Lane, Sarasota.
 The School must provide a copy of the lease agreement, use agreement, or ownership documents and certificate of occupancy or temporary certificate of occupancy documenting compliance with all applicable codes no later than fifteen (15) days prior to the first day school staff report for work on school premises.
 The School shall make facilities accessible to Sponsor for safety inspection purposes.
 A facility for students to utilize during the class day is a material requirement of this Contract.
-If the facility is sub-leased, the School shall provide, upon request, documentation verifying the owner of the facility has approved the School's use of the facility. - B. Any proposed change in location must be requested in writing to the Sponsor, and any new location must meet the same standards contained herein and applicable law.
+If the facility is sub-leased, the School shall provide, upon request, documentation verifying the owner of the facility has approved the School's use of the facility. - B. Any proposed change in location and/or any proposed additional campus or buildings must be requested in writing to the Sponsor, and any new location must meet the same standards contained herein and applicable law.
 If the proposed location will not result in a substantial change to the student population or burden to the currently enrolled students and their families and does not alter the School's mission, approval shall not be unreasonably withheld.
-The School shall not change locations without prior written approval from the Sponsor, Superintendent or Superintendent's designee. - C. Notwithstanding the aforementioned, in unforeseen circumstances or emergencies, if the facility is damaged or unable to safely house students/staff, the School must notify the Sponsor within forty-eight (48) hours and secure an alternative location to ensure no interruption in instruction.
+The School shall not change locations without prior written approval from the Sponsor, Superintendent or Superintendent's designee.

+- C. Notwithstanding the aforementioned, in unforeseen circumstances or emergencies, if the facility is damaged or unable to safely house students/staff, the School must notify the Sponsor within forty-eight (48) hours and secure an alternative location to ensure no interruption in instruction.
 The alternative location shall be subject to all facility requirements indicated in this section and applicable law.
-If the circumstances result in limited interruption of instruction, the School shall ensure that the required number of instructional hours is provided.

-- D. The School shall use facilities that comply with the requirements in section 1002.33(18), Florida Statutes.
+If the circumstances result in limited interruption of instruction, the School shall ensure that the required number of instructional hours is provided. - D. The School shall use facilities that comply with the requirements in section 1002.33(18), Florida Statutes.
 The School shall provide the Sponsor with a list of the facilities to be used and their location.
 The School agrees to periodic health and safety inspections conducted by the Sponsor's safety staff. - E. In the event a charter school is dissolved or is otherwise terminated, all Sponsor School Board property and improvements, furnishings, and equipment purchased with public funds shall automatically revert to full ownership by the Sponsor School Board, subject to complete satisfaction of any lawful liens or encumbrances.
-Any unencumbered public funds from the charter school, Sponsor School Board property and improvements, furnishings, and equipment purchased with public funds, or financial or other records pertaining to the charter school, in the possession of any person, entity, or holding company, other than the charter school, shall be held in trust upon the Sponsor School Board's request, until any appeal status is resolved. - F. If the School is a Conversion School pursuant to section 1002.33, Florida Statutes, theSponsor shall maintain the facilities as required by section 1002.33(18), Florida Statutes. - G. The School shall not display any religious or partisan political symbols, statues or artifacts, on the property and facilities where the School will operate.
+Any unencumbered public funds from the charter school, Sponsor School Board property and improvements, furnishings, and equipment purchased with public funds, or financial or other records pertaining to the charter school, in the possession of any person, entity, or holding company, other than the charter school, shall be held in trust upon the Sponsor School Board's request, until any appeal status is resolved.

+- F. If the School is a Conversion School pursuant to section 1002.33, Florida Statutes, the Sponsor shall maintain the facilities as required by section 1002.33(18), Florida Statutes. - G. The School shall not display any religious or partisan political symbols, statues or artifacts, on the property and facilities where the School will operate.